buape/buape-com/content/pages/terms.md

 ## 5. Privacy Policy

 ### 5.1.
 Data Collection
-Buape Studios will collect and process data related to your use of our services.
+Buape Studios LLC will collect and process data related to your use of our services.
 We only store and process your personal data when you have voluntarily supplied us with it by interacting with our services.
 By using our services, you consent to the collection and processing of such data in accordance with this Privacy Policy.

 ### 5.2.
 Data We Collect
 We collect and process the following information which may include your personal data.